 What happens after I submit my nursing application(s)?

-How long will it take to hear from an agency regarding employment opportunities?
+How long will it take to hear back from an agency?

-What is a typical work schedule like for NYS nurses?
+What is a typical work schedule for nurses?

-Salaries for nursing positions are based on the job requirements and an employee's education, experience, and work location.
+Salaries for nursing positions are based on job requirements and an employee's education, experience, and work location.
 The starting salary range is listed on the examination announcement for each nursing position vacancy.
-In addition, a shift pay differential is available for certain nurses who work the evening or night shifts at some agencies; amounts vary by agency and location.
-With facilities in many locations, New York State strives to offer salaries competitive with those in the private sector.
+A pay differential is available for evening and night shifts at certain facilities; amounts vary by agency and location.